Tin Tins

-Tin Tins was an all-night Birmingham dance club that closed in 1997.
+Tin Tins was an all-night Birmingham dance club until its closure in 1997.
 It influenced many contemporaneous and subsequent dance clubs.
 It was located in the current location of the Debenhams store in the Bullring Shopping Centre.

 Culture

-Tin Tins opened its doors in Spring 1990 as a gay club, the brainchild of Brian Wigley and Martin Healey, also the owners of the drag cabaret bar Partners (now Glamorous).
-Tin Tins was successful in its early years managed by Stan Cherrington and Richard O'Donnell, who focused on a younger clientele.
+Tin Tins was first founded as a gay club in 1990 by Brian Wigley and Martin Healey, also the owners of the drag cabaret bar Partners (now Glamorous).
+Tin Tins was originally managed by Stan Cherrington and Richard O'Donnell, who focused on a younger clientele.
 The Nightingale, the city’s only other gay club, was more popular with an older, predominantly male customer base.